 So, Who Really Has to Pay?

-There may be some situations where the cost of damage is so high, it exceeds your insurance policy’s limits.
-If, for instance, your friend was driving at the time of the accident, their car insurance would pick up the leftover costs.
+There may be some situations where the cost of damage is so high, it exceeds your policy’s limits.
+If, for instance, your friend was driving at the time of the accident, their insurance would pick up the leftover costs.
 Or, they’d have to pay out of pocket.

 - You gave the driver express permission to use your car

-- The driver of the car is on your insurance policy
+- The driver is on your policy

-What is Permissive Use?
+What Is Permissive Use?

-What is Non-Permissive Use?
+What Is Non-Permissive Use?

 You may or may not have to pay if someone takes your car without your permission and is in an accident.
-However, it can be extremely hard to prove that someone drove your car without permission.
+However, it can be extremely hard to prove that someone drove your vehicle without permission.
 This is, of course, something that can happen at any time in real life.
 But proving someone took your keys and drove off without your permission is hard for some judges to swallow.

 Sometimes you might have people who you’ve explicitly excluded from your policy.
-This typically occurs when there’s someone in your household who you don’t want to drive your car due to them being dangerous or risky in some way.
+This typically occurs when there’s someone in your household who you don’t want to drive your car due to them being dangerous in some way.
 Here are a couple of examples of drivers you may want to exclude: